shabbirh/MongoHub-Mac/README.markdown

 ** Current **

-    - Some UTF8 characters become invisible while editing a document (some problems with colors)
+    - Some UTF8 characters became invisible while editing a document
+    - Some problems with updating colors while editing

 ## History